-Google company Verily Life Sciences launched a four-year study involving 10,000 volunteers who will wear a watch that constantly tracks their health data.
+A Google company launched a multi-year study involving 10,000 volunteers who will wear a watch that constantly tracks their health data.

-For 10,000 people taking part in an innovative new study, that future is already becoming reality.
+For the 10,000 study participants, that future is already becoming reality.

 The project is a large-scale longitudinal observational study that will analyze data gathered from thousands of participants using wearable health trackers and other assessment tools.